 Top Tip: As we left Lemongrass, there were people queuing half way down the street to get in, it was obviously popular.
 Arrive early and prepare to want to stay the whole night if you do go.

-Back on ethical land, we were treated to a bamboo raft back along the water.
+After a visit to an elephant camp, we were treated to a bamboo raft back along the water.
 It’s possibly the most relaxing and serene thing you can do in the whole of Thailand.
 The land was just so peaceful – we could only hear the movement of the water and the faint chirps of tropical birds.
 Plus, give me a hat and you’re on to a winner.

 Top Tip: Please please PLEASE consider going to one of the more ethical elephant camps.
 The Patara Elephant Farm receives rave reviews as you spend a whole day with an elephant, learning how to take care of them and riding bareback to avoid the heavy and downright dangerous metal seats so many camps throw on elephant backs.
 Their website even states it is “not for those who expect to see elephant dancing and perform tricks or walk on their two legs”.
 Hell, I’m tempted to go back to Chiang Mai just so I can visit this place.